Lawn Moths/Sod Webworms

 Sod Webworms are Easily Controlled

-Since sod webworms are small and voracious feeders living at or near the soil surface, any good insecticide will kill sod webworms.
-The insecticides I use have an 8 - 12-week residual for sod webworms.
-You may see the lawn moths in great numbers, but relax their voracious leaf-eaters are dining on toxic turf - bad for Sod Webworms - Safe for Families and pets!
+Since sod webworms are small and voracious feeders living at or near the soil surface, any good insecticide will eliminate sod webworms.
+Liquid applications are better than granular insecticides.
+Most insecticides have an 8 - 12-week residual for sod webworms.
+Repeat applications may be required during sod webworm season due to constant egg laying by lawn moths.

 Rick Orr Owner-Staff Agronomist Barefoot Grassl/Creator of ILOVETURF.COM